 Outdoor Charlies enjoy slow walks around the neighborhood, and getting fresh air in the yard.
 They are not well suited to weather extremes.
 Keep your English Toy Spaniel's time outdoors short when it is very hot or very cold.

 Exercise A laid-back fitness routine is enough to keep your English Toy Spaniel healthy.
 Their daily exercise needs are met with several short walks, a few excursions to explore the yard, or even games of toss in the living room.

 Endurance English Toy Spaniels run out of steam after moderate exertion.

 Activity distance rating

-Food Generally, this breed requires about ½ a cup to 1 cup of good quality dry dog food each day, over the course of two feedings.
-This will vary, however, based on your English Toy Spaniel's activity level and age.
+Food Generally, this breed requires about ½ to 1 cup of good quality dry dog food each day given in two feedings.
+This will vary, however, based on your English Toy Spaniel’s activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your English Toy Spaniel.